breuner/elbencho/contrib/storage_sweep/README.md

 3. A '`sw_tests`' subdirectory.
 Please review the [`README.md`](sw_tests/README.md) in this subdirectory.

-# Goals and a possible use
+# Goals and possible uses

+## Primary goal of each wrapper and the main use

-## mtelbencho.sh
+### mtelbencho.sh
-A storage sweep (*described more in the **Motivation** and **A brief overview of storage benchmarking** sections below*) is a simple and effective way to learn about the performance and characteristics of a storage service.
+A storage sweep (*described more in the **Motivation** and **A brief overview of storage benchmarking** sections below*) is a simple and effective way to learn about *the current* performance and characteristics of a storage service.
 Such a sweep should be carried out by any IT professional responsible for an organization's storage, especially a new deployment.

-The foremost goal of `mtelbencho.sh` is to simplify the already simple `elbencho` usage even more for carrying out a storage sweep over a wide range of file sizes.
+The foremost goal of `mtelbencho.sh` is to simplify the already easy `elbencho` usage even more for carrying out a storage sweep over a wide range of file sizes.
 As implemented, it does so by default sweeping from **1KiB** to **1TiB**, incremented in power-of-two file